Satyavani/akka/README.md

 1. Request-Respond (temparature recordings)
 2. Delegate-Respond (device and group registration)
 3. Create-watch-terminate (for creating group and device actor as children)

+In an actor, if a message is received which is not matching any of the case statements then thats called "Dead Letters"

+#Actor in Detail

+*If one actor carries very important data (i.e. its state shall not be lost if avoidable), this actor should source out any possibly dangerous sub-tasks to children it supervises and handle failures of these children as appropriate.
+Depending on the nature of the requests, it may be best to create a new child for each request, which simplifies state management for collecting the replies.
+This is known as the “Error Kernel Pattern” from Erlang.